daveydee33/contact-keeper/README.md

 - Login - functionality, similar to register.
 Displays error on failed login or redirects and set user info in state on valid login
 - Navbar - dynamic links for authenticated or guest user.
 - Logout functionality and link in Nabar
+- `PrivateRoute` component to redirect on pages that should require to be logged in